How to Acquire over 100 Properties in 24 Months Utilizing the Lease-Option Strategy

 The main two reasons why these individuals are unable to qualify for a loan are (1) low credit scores or (2) not receiving a w2 paycheck.
 Jimmy and Bob stated that most of their lease-option tenants have more than enough monthly income to qualify for a loan, but they are just lacking in the credit or paperwork department.
 These are individuals who have the ownership mentality – they want to be a homeowner – and by giving them the lease-option, Jimmy and Bob are providing them with an avenue to do so.

 Jimmy and Bob find their tenant-buyers for lease-option real estate deals by listing their properties in three main ways:

 vFlyer is a syndication site that automatically sends out listings to over 20 different websites, including Zillow, Trulia, and Yahoo Real Estate, which is a huge time saver.

 They find that Craigslist is still a great source to find tenant-buyers.

-They post simple Facebook ads and as a result, their phones ring off the hook!
+They post simple Facebook ads and, as a result, their phones ring off the hook!
 The marketing message is simple – “Lease-option, rent-to-own, bad credit is okay, no banks required.”
 When a potential tenant-buyer clicks on the Facebook ad, it sends them to a simple, clean, no distraction landing page, which has a two-step opt-in form, requiring their name and email.
-In the second step, the tenant-buyer will provide addition information, including how much they can put down, how much they can afford monthly, and the type of property they want.
+In the second step, the tenant-buyer will provide additional information, including how much they can put down, how much they can afford monthly, and the type of property they want.